microsoft/vscode-docs/docs/editor/integrated-terminal.md

 ContentId: 7B4DC928-2414-4FC7-9C76-E4A13D6675FE
 PageTitle: Integrated Terminal in Visual Studio Code
 DateApproved: 5/5/2021
-MetaDescription: Visual Studio Code has an integrated terminal so you can work in the shell of your choice without leaving the editor.
+MetaDescription: Visual Studio Code has an integrated terminal to enable working in your shell of choice without leaving the editor.
 ---
 # Integrated Terminal

-In Visual Studio Code, you can open an integrated terminal, starting at the root of your workspace.
-This is convenient as you don't have to switch windows and provides integration with the editor, such as link detection.
+Visual Studio Code includes a fully featured integrated terminal that conveniently starts at the root of your workspace.
+It provides integration with the editor to support features like [link](#Links) and [error detection](/docs/editor/tasks.md).

 To open the terminal: